Berlin: Shell-Haus

 Restoration

-Heavily damaged during the war, especially on the upper floors, it was extensively renovated at the end of the 1990s.
+The building was heavily damaged during the war, especially on the upper floors, and was extensively renovated at the end of the 1990s.

-The Shell-Haus is considered one of the most important examples of modern architecture of office buildings in the Weimar Republic.
+Considered one of the most important examples of modern office building architecture from the Weimar Republic, the Shell-Haus is a notable landmark.

-Since 2012, it has been part of the second official headquarters of the German Federal Ministry of Defense, alongside the Bendlerblock.
+Since 2012, it has been the site of the German Federal Ministry of Defense‘s second official headquarters, alongside the Bendlerblock.

 Shell-Haus, 1930-1932.
 Architect: Emil Fahrenkamp.
 Photo: Daniela Christmann